Guide: What Is Doxxing and How to Protect Yourself Online

 2. Posts on Forums and Online Chats

-People tend to give out information more freely when they post with anonymous usernames on forums like Quora and Reddit.
-They don’t realize anyone can piece these bits of information together to discover their true identity.
-Especially if they use the same username across multiple accounts.
+It’s easier to give out personal information more freely when you post with anonymous usernames on forums like Quora and Reddit.
+You may not realize that anyone can piece these bits of information together to discover your true identity.
+Especially if you use the same username across multiple accounts.

 You share a massive amount of detail about your life on social media, even if you don’t realize it.
-Everything from your photos, check-ins, tags, comments, and likes can give away information about you.
+Everything from your photos, check-ins, daily routines, travel plans, tags, comments, and likes can give away information about you.
 People can also screenshot and share that information on other websites.
+Doxxers can mine this information or even create fake profiles to infiltrate your online circle and gather more intimate data including information about your family and friends.

 4. Your ISP/IP Address

-Your IP address is linked to your general physical location and your ISP.
+Every online device has a unique IP address that can reveal details about your approximate location and browsing habits.
 Along with other information, cybercriminals can use it to find you in real life.
 They can also contact your ISP with a tech support scam and request more information about you.
 That requires a gullible ISP employee, but it has happened before.

 5. Data Brokers